-This article is the first in a series of Innovators Speak, where Kolabtree chats with the world’s leading scientific and business innovators such as Jacob Glanville, and picks their brains on myriad subjects such as the latest advancements in science and technology, how academics are switching to remote working within a rapidly burgeoning expert economy, how the pandemic is shaping our future and much more.
+This article is the first in a series of Innovators Speak, where Kolabtree chats with the world’s leading scientific and business innovators such as Jacob Glanville, and picks their brains on the latest advancements in science and technology, how academics are switching to remote working within a rapidly burgeoning expert economy, how the pandemic is shaping our future and much more.

 Jacob Glanville is an immuno-engineer and entrepreneur, developing the core business model and technology for Distributed Bio and its spin off Centivax, both of which follow a lean business model to minimize redundancy and maximize efficiency, resulting in sustained profits without external investment.

 He is developing and distributing broad spectrum vacuum tech through Centivax, receiving the Gates Foundation Grant Challenge ‘Ending the Pandemic Threat’ for his work and being featured on the Netflix documentary ‘Pandemic: How to prevent an outbreak’

 In this interview, Jacob sits down with Kolabtree CEO Ashmita Das to discuss Centivax going into clinical trials on June 1 with their SARS COV 2 antibody vaccine, and how maintaining a lean model has helped keep the costs down.

 Talking about the significance of freelance scientific consultants, he also touches upon why it’s important for young entrepreneurs to identify what tasks need to be hired for in-house, and what needs to be outsourced to freelance experts as and when the need arises, resulting in lower costs and greater productivity.